 October 20, 1947 found the group on the Arthur Godfrey Talent Scouts radio show.
 They sang "Oh, She's A Beauty," a little-known song by Stephen Foster.
-While I don't know how they did (I'm sure someone would have mentioned to me that they won), the newspaper blurb actually had all their names correctly spelled.
+While I don't know how they did (I'm sure someone would have mentioned to me if they had won), the newspaper blurb actually had all their names correctly spelled.
 (In those days, the newspapers printed the names of all the contestants that were to appear that night; the others were ventriloquist Kae Karole [and her dummy "Tommy"], concert pianist Sherman Frank, and singer Jimmy Farrell.)
 I'll presume they didn't win because acts usually played this up in subsequent press releases.
 The blurb said that they'd formed in the Army in 1943 and, as civilians, re-formed the group in early 1947.
 (At least that's what their press agent believed.)

 In late 1947, the new group secured a recording contract with Paul Puner's Musicraft label (located at 245 East 23 Street in New York City).
 They were recruited by Dick Stutz, an aspiring songwriter, who somehow set up the Musicraft deal, probably to promote his songs.
 He co-wrote (with someone named Rick French) three of the four songs done at their first session: "Who Struck John," "I Found A Twinkle," and "Moonlight Frost."
 The fourth song done that day was "Pickin' A Chicken."
 All were led by King Odom, but none was immediately released.